 The Shibamata district in Katsushika Ward (commonly called “Katsushika Shibamata”) is located along the Edogawa River at the northeastern edge of Tokyo Prefecture in the Kanto Region.
-This is the area that retains the Showa-Era (1926 – 1989) atmosphere.
+Shibamata is Tokyo’s old town that retains the Showa-Era (1926 – 1989) atmosphere.
 With Shibamata Taishakuten Temple, a symbol of the area, in the center, Shibamata has a couple of interesting spots, all of which are conveniently located within walking distance of each other.

 Among these spots is the approach (sando) to Taishakuten, a busy shopping street where shops and restaurants established long ago line both sides.
 Strolling around from one shop to another while eating free samples of traditional Japanese food, you might have a chance to meet warm-hearted local people and experience some aspect of the lively atmosphere of Tokyo’s shita-machi (or an “old downtown district”).